Recovery Performance of PhaseLift for Phase Retrieval from Coded Diffraction Patterns: Proof of Main Result

 \subsection{Proof of Theorem \ref{mainresult}}

-With the above lemma in hand, we are now prepared to establish a nearly optimal upper bound for the PhaseLift program \eqref{mod:con}.
+With the above lemma in hand, we are now prepared to establish an upper bound for the PhaseLift program \eqref{mod:con}.
 The proof is inspired by \cite{kostin}, where the norm $\norm{\mathcal{A}(\Z)}$ is bounded from below by its scalar product with the exact dual certificate.

 \begin{proof}[Proof of Theorem \ref{mainresult}] Note that $\hat \mx$ is the optimal solution to \eqref{mod:con} and $\mx_0$ is a feasible point.
 Therefore, one has

 Denote $\hat\mx =\mx_0 +t \Z$ with $t>0$ and $\normf{\Z}=1$.
 Then we have